programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 Hierarchical clustering allows for unbalanced clusters to emerge more naturally from the data even where it's difficult to see clear 'breaks' in the semantic space.
 History Cluster 6 is significantly larger than the other five clusters in that group, but it remains quite straightforward to conceive of how that cluster's vocabulary differs from the others.
 In this, we think the Hierarchical Clustering delivers improved results over more commonly-used techniques such as *k*-means, which performs especially poorly on data with non-linear *structure*.

-{% include figure.html filename="doc_vec-umap-d4-ddc0-c11-class_tfidf.png" caption="TF/IDF word clouds for 11-cluster classification (name from dominant DDC3 group)" %}
+{% include figure.html filename="doc_vec-umap-d4-ddc0-c11-class_tfidf.png" alt="Visual description of figure image" caption="Figure 9.
+TF/IDF word clouds for 11-cluster classification (name from dominant DDC3 group)" %}

 Of course, Hierarchical Clustering is just one technique amongst many, and it's certain that other algorithmic approaches will perform better — or worse — depending on the context and application.
 We've advanced an analytical reason for using HAC that is rooted in our conceptualisation of the 'semantic space' of doctoral research but if, for instance, you were seeking to identify disciplinary cores and to distinguish these from more peripheral/interdisciplinary work then something like DBSCAN or OPTICS might be a better choice.
 It all depends on what you want to know!